Modelling multiwavelength afterglows of the VHE-GRB population: Data acquisition and analysis

 \subsubsection{{GRB~180720B}}

-{VHE emission from GRB~180720B was detected approximately ten hours after the initial trigger {by the H.E.S.S. telescope} \citep{Abdalla2019}.
+VHE emission from GRB~180720B was detected approximately ten hours after the initial trigger {by the H.E.S.S. telescope} \citep{Abdalla2019}.
 This is the only GRB where much-delayed VHE observation was evident.
-We obtained the soft X-ray to $\gamma$-ray data from \citet{Ronchi2020}, while optical data for two distinct epochs were sourced from \citet{Abdalla2019}.
+For this epoch the optical and VHE data were sourced from \citet{Abdalla2019,Fraija_2019}, with the X-ray data an extrapolation to the time window of the H.E.S.S. observation.
+We obtained the optical, soft X-ray to $\gamma$-ray data for the other epochs from \citet{Ronchi2020, 2018GCN.22977....1S}.
 Multiwavelength SEDs have been constructed for four distinct observational epochs.
-We perform a Bayesian information criterion (BIC) using MCMC for the epoch at 10 hours post-burst when H.E.S.S. data was available.
+We have not selected data from very early epochs of GRB~180720B that are too close to the prompt emission.
+We perform a Bayesian information criterion (BIC) using MCMC for the epoch at 10 hours post-burst when H.E.S.S. data was available, for both ISM and wind models.
 The combination of synchrotron, SSC, and EC is taken into consideration to model the multiwavelength data and the EC contribution was found to be negligible.
-We tried both ISM and wind model, to perform MCMC where it is very hard to distinguish which one is fitting better based on the SED fitting and corner plots as shown in Figs. \ref{fig:mcmc_180720b_ism}, \ref{fig:corner_180720b_ism}, \ref{fig:mcmc_180720b_wind}, and \ref{fig:corner_180720b_wind}.
-But in the multi-epoch SED shown in Fig.~\ref{fig:sed_180720b}), ISM is clearly showing better fit over wind.
-The best fit values of model parameters for both the mediums are tabulated in Table \ref{tab:bestfit_params}.
-We translated the value of the magnetic field for other epochs, following Eq.~(\ref{eq:epsB}) by keeping other model parameters fixed.
+Based on the SED fitting and corner plots as shown in Figs. \ref{fig:mcmc_180720b_ism}, \ref{fig:corner_180720b_ism}, \ref{fig:mcmc_180720b_wind}, and \ref{fig:corner_180720b_wind}, as well as the multi-epoch SED shown in Fig.~\ref{fig:sed_180720b}, we found the ISM model as the better fit.
+The best fit values of model parameters and BIC numbers for both the mediums are tabulated in Tables \ref{tab:bestfit_params} and \ref{tab:BIC_values}, respectively.
+We translated the value of the $B$-field for other epochs, by calculating the ratio between a given $B$-field energy and shock energy $\epsilon_B$ given in Eq.~(\ref{eq:epsB}), by keeping other model parameters fixed.

-{At a redshift $z=0.653$ \citep{2018GCN.22996....1V}}, GRB~180720B is a {highly energetic} event, with an isotropic-equivalent energy release of $E_{\rm k,iso} \approx 1 \times 10^{54}$ erg, having one of the highest $\Gamma_0$, {using $t_{\rm dec}\equiv T_{p}=78$~s for the ISM and wind cases respectively \citep{Ronchi2020}}, of the ejecta.
-GRB~180720B displays afterglow characteristics closely aligned with {those} of GRB~190114C, except having low number density for the ISM medium, indicating possible similarities between the burst environment and dynamics.}
+At a $z=0.653$ \citep{2018GCN.22996....1V}, GRB~180720B is a {highly energetic} event, with an isotropic-equivalent energy release of $E_{\rm k,iso} \approx 6 \times 10^{53}$ and $1 \times 10^{54}$ erg for the ISM and wind cases, respectively.
+The $\Gamma_0$, {using $t_{\rm dec}\equiv T_{p}=78$~s \citep{Ronchi2020} is larger for the ISM case}.
+GRB~180720B displays afterglow characteristics closely aligned with {those} of GRB~190114C, except having low number density for the ISM medium, indicating possible similarities between the burst environment and dynamics.